Shanghai Disneyland

 BEAT THE CROWDS

-And, most importantly… Is Shanghai Disneyland really as busy as most people say?
+Is Shanghai Disneyland really as busy as most people say?
 Yes, it is.
-There undoubtedly are slower times, but April turned out to be crazy crowded.
-We’ve seen wait times of over two hours for major attractions and FastPass tickets sell out well before noon.
+There undoubtedly are slower times, but January turned out to be crazy crowded because of the Lunar New Year festivities.
+We’ve seen wait times of over two hours for major attractions.
 But once again, it’s perfectly possible to avoid the hassle.
 Just book a room at an on-site hotel and enjoy the perks of being a Disney hotel guest.
-One of those perks is being able to enter the park one full hour before anyone else.
+One of those perks is being able to enter the park through a private entrance.
+Another perk is Early Park Entry, which means that you get to enter the park one full hour before the big crowds.
 And believe it or not… during those 60 minutes, all of the big rides are operating.
-Unlimited rides on Pirates of the Caribbean or TRON?
-Yes please.
-Experiencing the extremely popular Soaring with a queue of 15 minutes or less?
-Perfectly possible.
-In addition, FastPass reservations may be made as soon as you enter the park.
-This is once again a huge advantage, as regular visitors can’t make any FastPass selections until the park’s official opening time.
-And last but not least: Disney hotel guests may choose one additional FastPass per person per day.
-This choice can be made at the hotel reception during check-in.
+An Early Park Entry pass is also for sale for regular visitors, so please don’t expect the park to be totally empty.
+During these 60 minutes, I recommend riding Seven Dwarfs Mine Train, Soaring Over The Horizon and/or Zootopia Hot Pursuit.

 In 2016, we stayed at Shanghai Disneyland Hotel’s Magic Kingdom Club.
 That was a magical experience, but also an expensive one.
 This time, we opted for the more budget-friendly Toy Story Hotel.
 Both the exterior and the interior are rather simple, but it’s a fine hotel.
 Rooms are spacious, they added some funny decorative touches and beds are surprisingly comfortable.
 Unfortunately, it isn’t possible to enjoy those beds infinitely: we need to get up very early if we want to enjoy that extra hour at Shanghai Disneyland.
 The park officially opens at 8.30 AM, which means that our private access starts at 7.30 AM.
 I’m definitely not a morning person, but hey… it’s Shanghai Disneyland we’re talking about.